Quickstart

 async with CodeExecutor() as executor:

-async for item in executor.stream(CODE):
+async for item in executor.stream(SEARCH_AND_ECHO):

 match item:

-await req.accept()
+await item.accept()

-await req.reject()
+await item.accept()

 case CodeExecutionResult(text=text):